Accommodation bonds if you entered care before 1 July 2014

 These are called retention amounts.

-The maximum amount of time for deducting monthly retention payments is five years.
-The five-year period started on the day that you entered your aged care home as a permanent resident, unless:
+The maximum amount of time for deducting monthly retention payments is 5 years.
+The 5-year period started on the day that you entered your aged care home as a permanent resident, unless:

-- the aged care home was not certified on that day — the five-year period started the day the aged care home became certified
+- the aged care home was not certified on that day – the 5-year period started the day the aged care home became certified

-- you were granted financial hardship for your accommodation bond — the five-year period started the day after the determination ended, or
+- you were granted financial hardship for your accommodation bond – the 5-year period started the day after the determination ended, or

-- you transferred from respite care — the five-year period started the day of the transfer.
+- you transferred from respite care – the 5-year period started the day of the transfer.

 The Australian Government sets the maximum retention amount that can be charged.
 A full list of current rates is provided in the Schedule of Fees and Charges for Pre-1 July 2014 Residential and Home Care Recipients.